Western Animation / Dragon Tales

 Max: We can't, we have to go meet Cassie to set up for the par-

 Emmy: Picnic!
 (Beat) Uhh...Max and I are having a picnic with Cassie, so uhh...
 Happy Birthday Ord...bye!

-Winged Unicorn: Eunice in A Tall Tale.
+- Winged Unicorn: Eunice in A Tall Tale.
 She even has a golden horn.
-And oh, was voiced byG3 Pinkie Pie.
+And, was voiced by G3 Pinkie Pie.
 There's also a bunch of young unicorns in "Making it Fun" and they're all winged too, so maybe all unicorns in Dragon Land have wings.

-Worthless Treasure Twist: Captain Scaliwag's treasure in "Sky Pirates" turns out to be pictures he drew as a little boy.
+- Worthless Treasure Twist: Captain Scaliwag's treasure in "Sky Pirates" turns out to be pictures he drew as a little boy.

-Written-In Absence: Emmy, Cassie, Zak and Wheezie are each absent for at least one episode.
+- Written-In Absence: Emmy, Cassie, Zak and Wheezie are each absent for at least one episode.